ChrisMartin30/l3t11/README.md

 and see how a Python NLP library with the English language model can cope with them.

 The library chosen was [spaCy](https://spacy.io).

+It is also available on my dockerhub [here](https://hub.docker.com/repository/docker/martinchris30/l3t11/general).